httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Host: www.example.com
 ~~~

-Would result in the following `@request-target` value:
+Would result in the following `@request-target` component value:

 ~~~
 "@request-target": *
 ~~~

-If used in a response message, the `@request-target` identifier refers to the associated value of the request that triggered the response message being signed.
+If used in a response message, the `@request-target` component identifier refers to the associated component value of the request that triggered the response message being signed.

 ### Path {#content-request-path}

-The `@path` identifier refers to the target path of the HTTP request message.
-The value is the absolute path of the request target defined by {{RFC3986}}, with no query component and no trailing `?` character.
+The `@path` component identifier refers to the target path of the HTTP request message.
+The component value is the absolute path of the request target defined by {{RFC3986}}, with no query component and no trailing `?` character.
 The value is normalized according to the rules in {{SEMANTICS}} Section 4.2.3.
 Namely, an empty path string is normalized as a single slash `/` character, and path components are represented by their values after decoding any percent-encoded octets.
-If used, the `@path` identifier MUST occur only once in the signature input.
+If used, the `@path` component identifier MUST occur only once in the covered components.

 For example, the following request message: